yjhmelody/mini-os/README.md

 Right now, we just ignore newlines and characters that don't fit into the line anymore.
 Instead we want to move every character one line up (the top line gets deleted) and start at the beginning of the last line again.
-To do this, we add an implementation for the new_line method of Writer
+To do this, we add an implementation for the new_line method of Writer.

 ## Spinlocks
 To get synchronized interior mutability, users of the standard library